Rajeshdevanal/Rajeshdevanal/README.md

 ---

-⭐ *Open to Data Analyst / Data Scientist opportunities*
+⭐ **Open to Data Analyst / Data Scientist opportunities**
+🚀 Ready to learn, contribute, and grow in data-driven roles